Yomguithereal/baobab-react/docs/mixins.md

 tree.push('colors', 'purple');
 ```

-And the list component will automatically update and we'll render the following:
+And the list component will automatically update and to render the following:

 ```html
 <div>